-Right-click the .exe file and choose Run as administrator to launch the Setup program.
+Double-click the .exe file to launch the Setup program.

 Double-click the downloaded file then follow the instructions.

 For macOS and when you first run the installer, you may see a message that Thermo-Calc-osx-<version> can't be opened because Apple cannot check it for malicious software.
 If this happens, select Show in Finder.
 Then, in the opened Finder window right-click the downloaded file Thermo-Calc-osx-<version> and select Open.